Verizon to Reportedly Cut Yahoo Price Tag by Up to $350 Million

 The expected price cut comes after Yahoo issued two disclosures about massive user-data breaches last year — after Verizon had clinched the takeover deal.
 Verizon plans to combine Yahoo with its AOL division, hoping to gain greater audience and digital advertising scale between the two once-powerhouse internet properties.

-Verizon declined to comment.
+Verizon and Yahoo declined to comment on the reports.
 In previous statements, the telco said it has been monitoring Yahoo’s ongoing investigation into the security breaches.

 Also under the preliminary agreement, Verizon and Altaba Inc. — the name Yahoo will adopt following the sale of the web assets — will share “any ongoing legal responsibilities related to the breaches,” Bloomberg reported, which cited anonymous sources.